 John Cockcroft President, Rotary Club of Oldham Metro

 Rotary Club of Oldham Metro

-Our prime fund-raising event in recent years has been the Saddleworth Summer Show, organised in conjunction with Saddleworth Rotary Club but we have had many others including 60’s Night; Jazz Night; Indian Evening and an East Meets West evening, Playhouse 2 and Delph Theatre.
+Our prime fund-raising event in recent years has been the Saddleworth Summer Show, organised in conjunction with Saddleworth Rotary Club but we have had many others including Big Band night; 60’s Night; Carol Concert; Jazz Night; Indian Evening and an East Meets West evening, Playhouse 2 and Delph Theatre.

-Oldham Metro is a club of around 35 male and female members drawn from a wide range of professions and occupations.
+Oldham Metro is a club of around 22 male and female members drawn from a wide range of professions and occupations, though some are now retired.
 If you are interested in knowing more about us or possible membership we can be contacted through our website. www.oldhammetrorotary.org.uk

 The North West Life Education Trust is a community based charity supported by Rotary Clubs in Oldham and throughout the area.
 It operates mobile classrooms that give the messages of healthy living and drug prevention to primary school children.
 Each classroom has a specially trained educator.
 The children learn how their bodies work, how special and unique they are and they develop the skills and confidence to make positive choices about a healthy lifestyle.